edquant/edh7916/_lessons/intro.md

 User-submitted packages are a huge part of what makes R great.
 You may hear me use the phrases “base R” during class.
-What I mean by this is the R that comes out of the box (sometimes also called “vanilla R”).
+What I mean by this is the R that comes as you download it with no packages loaded (sometimes also called “vanilla R”).
 While it’s powerful in and of itself — you can do everything you need with base R — most of your scripts will make use of one of more contributed packages.
-These can make your data analytic life *much* nicer.
+These will make your data analytic life *much* nicer.
 We’ll lean heavily on the [{tidyverse}](https://www.tidyverse.org) suite of packages this semester.